Keycard lock: Passive RFID

 RFID cards contain a small chip and induction loop which the transmitter on the keycard reader can access.
 The main advantages with RFID cards is that they do not need to be removed from the wallet or pass holder - as the keycard reader can usually read them from a few inches away.

 Access control

 In the case of the hotel room lock, there is no central system; the keycard and the lock function in the same tradition as a standard key and lock.
 However, if the card readers communicate with a central system, it is the system that unlocks the door, not the card reader alone.
+Modern electronic access control providers offer keycard-based locking systems for residential, hospitality, and commercial applications.
+These systems may integrate technologies such as RFID, NFC, keypad authentication, and mobile credentials to manage access permissions and reduce reliance on traditional mechanical keys.
 This allows for more control over the locks; for example, a specific card may only work on certain days of the week or time of day.
 Which locks can be opened by a card can be changed at any time.
 Logs are often kept of which cards unlocked doors at what times.